hyperledger/besu-docs/docs/Reference/API-Methods.md

 #### Parameters

-When using `eth_call`, by default, the transaction will not fail if there is an insufficient balance in the sender account.
-If you want to enforce balance rules, set the [`strict` parameter](API-Objects.md#transaction-call-object) in the transaction call object to `true`.

 *OBJECT* - [Transaction call object](API-Objects.md#transaction-call-object).

 *QUANTITY|TAG* - Integer representing a block number or one of the string tags `latest`, `earliest`, or `pending`, as described in
 [Block Parameter](../HowTo/Interact/APIs/Using-JSON-RPC-API.md#block-parameter).

+!!! note

+    When using `eth_call`, by default, the transaction will not fail if there is an insufficient balance in the sender account.
+This is done by setting the balance of the account to a very large amount of ether.
+If you want to enforce balance rules, a new [`strict` parameter](API-Objects.md#transaction-call-object) in the transaction call object can be set to `true`.

 #### Returns